Tired of mixing up the pre-trip inspection sequence?

 This Memory Aid Shows You How to Remember Pre Trip Inspection CDL

-The problem with a lot of mnemonic devices people give for the pretrip cdl is that they’re abstract.
+The problem with a lot of mnemonic strategies people give for the pretrip cdl is that they’re abstract.

 For example, people will suggest, just start “top to bottom and then go side to side.”